Is Wise Money Transfer Safe? – Can I Really Trust them to Send Money Overseas? 2026

 Trustpilot is a well known review platform.
 A TrustScore is an overall measurement of reviewer satisfaction, based on all the service and comments a business receives.

-94% of people rated Wise as ‘Excellent’ or ‘Great’ often commenting on the quick, secure and easy to use service.
+88% of people rated Wise as 5 or 4 stars, often commenting on the quick, secure and easy to use service.

 “Very quick and inexpensive international transfers (most occur within a few seconds).
 Transfers arrive to the destination account much faster than Western Union or Xoom, both of which take at least a few hours to as much as a week.
 I do a lot of transfers since my kids go to school abroad, and since finding TransferWise I have never used another company for international wiring.”

-Meanwhile only 5% of customers had a ‘Poor’ or ‘Bad’ experience.
-In most occasions Wise respond to the comment on the page to try to assist the customer further.
+Meanwhile only 10% of customers rated the company 1-2 stars.
+On most occasions Wise responds to the comment on the page to try to assist the customer further.

 Finally watch our video of Wise customers giving their feedback on service, speed and exchange rates.